digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

     helm repo add vmware-tanzu https://vmware-tanzu.github.io/helm-charts
     ```

 2. A cloud credentials file is needed in order for `Velero` to access `DO Spaces`.
-Create a `secrets.txt` file under the current working directory with the following content (make sure to replace the `<>` placeholders accordingly):
+Create a file named `secrets.txt` under the current working directory with the following content (make sure to replace the `<>` placeholders accordingly):

     ```
     [default]